tlswg/tls13-spec/draft-ietf-tls-tls13.md

   is the sum of the lengths of the content and the padding, plus one for the inner content type.
 The length MUST NOT exceed 2^14 + 256.
-  An endpoint that receives a record that exceeds this length MUST generate a fatal "record_overflow" alert.
+  An endpoint that receives a record that exceeds this length MUST terminate the connection with a "record_overflow" alert.

 encrypted_record
 : The AEAD encrypted form of the serialized TLSInnerPlaintext structure.